moudy/expressjs-base/README.md

 Views are located in `app/views`. [express3-handlebars](https://github.com/ericf/express3-handlebars) is used as the view engine.
 Despite it's name it works fine with Express 4.
 The view engine is configured in `config/view`.
 Handlebars is passed into the express3-handlebars module so you can be sure which version of handlebars you are using.
 This can be important if you also want to use handlebars on the client.

 ### Assets (development)
 SASS + Browserify.
+Images referenced in CSS are converted to Base64 strings.
 Assets are served using [Broccoli](https://github.com/broccolijs/broccoli) as middleware.
 See `Brocfile.js` for configuration.

 ### Assets (production)
 A postinstall script builds fingerprinted and gziped assets into `assets/` using [Broccoli](https://github.com/broccolijs/broccoli).
 You can optionally provide some AWS credentials as environment variables and `script/deploy-assets` will deploy the assets to an S3 bucket.
 Make sure to specify the bucketname and change the asset host in `config/environments/production.js`.
 The `asset-url` handlebars helper (in `lib/handlebars-helpers.js`) takes care of the url re-writing based on the asset host and fingerprint.